 Certificate in Hospitality and Tourism Management

-The certificate in hospitality and tourism management with a specialization in tourism development requires the completion of 54 credits of coursework.
+The certificate in hospitality and tourism management requires the completion of 52 credits of coursework.
 Core classes include hospitality and tourism, travel geography and marketing.
-Approved electives may include ecotourism and adventure travel and airline customer service.
+Approved electives may include ecotourism, travel counselor and customer service.
 General education courses include public speaking or communication, and a math course chosen from practical accounting, statistical analysis or business math.

 Associate of Applied Science in Hospitality and Tourism Management

-Students that pursue this associate's degree program will learn about the hospitality and tourism management industry, taking classes in human resources management in tourism, hospitality law and the fundamentals of recreation management.
-The program consists of 92 credits of coursework that includes general education requirements.
+Students that pursue this associate's degree program will learn about the hospitality and tourism management industry, taking classes in human resources management in tourism, hospitality law and tourism marketing.
+The program consists of 91 credits of coursework that includes general education requirements.

-Accreditation has been granted to SSCC by the Northwest Commission on Colleges and Universities to administer 2-year and 4-year degree programs.
-SSCC offers prospective students a Bachelor of Applied Science in Hospitality Management through the school's Technology Center at its location.
+Accreditation has been granted to SSC by the Northwest Commission on Colleges and Universities to administer 2- and 4-year degree programs.
+SSC offers prospective students a Bachelor of Applied Science in Hospitality Management through the school's Technology Center at its location.

 Bachelor of Applied Science in Hospitality Management

-Entry into this degree program requires prospective students to have earned 25 credits in general education based coursework, as well as having an associate's degree in an accepted field of study, such as accounting or business information technology.
-Once admitted, students will complete 60 credits of upper level studies.
+Entry into this degree program requires prospective students to have earned 25 credits in general education based coursework or an associate's degree.
+Once admitted, students will complete 60 credits of upper-level studies.